Schmicki/Playground/HelperTaskSystem/README.md

 ## Architecture Overview

 This system utilizes a **Dynamic Helper** pattern.
 Unlike static task systems the role `Helper` is fluid.
-A Helper can transition into a worker and help executing tasks, while another worker can promote itself to the Helper role when becomes idle.
+A Helper can transition into a worker and help executing tasks, while another worker can promote itself to the Helper role when idle.
 This ensures high system throughput and cpu utilization.

 ## Lock-Free Queues